x

 SAVE TO RECIPE BOX ADD TO PLANNER

 Yum, what a delicious combination!
-For today’s recipe, we used the pork tenderloin which is the most tender part of pork.
-This meat is fine and mellow provided not to extend cooking time.
-The pork loin is rubbed with a mix of coarse salt, juniper berries and coriander seeds, crushed in a mortar.
+For today’s recipe, we used pork tenderloin, the most tender cut of pork.
+This meat is fine and mellow, provided it is not overcooked.
+The pork loin is rubbed with a mix of coarse salt, crushed juniper berries, and coriander seeds.
 It simmers in the oven surrounded by apples and prunes.

 Christina Cherrier